Skip to Main Content

 • Wash your hands or use alcohol-based hand sanitizer before and after handling the thermometer.

-Can you have COVID-19 without a fever?
+• Can my child have COVID-19 without having a fever?

-Find More Information on Fever and COVID-19
+Find more information on fever and COVID-19